 These system requirements are pretty tame compared to other consoles from the same era.
 You should theoretically be able to play these titles on recent budget-minded octa-core phones, but what about going even lower?

-Metropolis Street Racer and Daytona USA delivered a mostly smooth frame-rate on a device with a quad-core chipset (Cortex-A53).
-Meanwhile, Soul Calibur also offered playable performance, but saw numerous graphical glitches.
-MDK2 was another title we briefly tested and it was quite smooth, although the emulator didn’t detect my Xbox controller’s shoulder triggers for some reason.
+Metropolis Street Racer and Daytona USA delivered mostly smooth frame rates on a device with a quad-core chipset (Cortex-A53).
+Meanwhile, Soul Calibur also offered playable performance but saw numerous graphical glitches.
+MDK2 was another title we briefly tested, and it was quite smooth, although the emulator didn’t detect my Xbox controller’s shoulder triggers for some reason.